 After this course, you will have a comprehensive understanding of how avalanche risk affects Canadians and how it is managed in different contexts, such as commercial guiding, ski areas, transportation and public safety.
 The material taught in this course will either deepen your understanding of what you might have learned in an Avalanche Skills Training or CAA course or provide you with an academic starting point for a professional career in avalanche safety by giving you deep insight into the inner workings of avalanche safety in Canada.

-The course is instructed by Pascal Haegeli, Assistant Professor at SFU’s School for Resource and Environmental Management.
+The course is instructed by Pascal Haegeli, Associate Professor at SFU’s School for Resource and Environmental Management.
 Pascal has been an avalanche safety researcher and developer for more than 15 years.
 Among his contributions are the development of the Avaluator, research on the effectiveness of avalanche airbags, and several studies on decision-making in avalanche terrain.
 He currently holds the NSERC Industrial Research Chair in Avalanche Risk Management and leads a research group of about 10 graduate students pursuing a wide range of avalanche safety topics.
 Click here for more information on Pascal’s research.